By Mike Kocsis | 10 minutes read | Last updated: September 29, 2025 Categories: Testosterone

 Medically Reviewed by Dr. George Touliatos

-- During puberty, the main role of testosterone is males is to develop secondary sex characteristics like the formation of body hair, growth of facial hair, deepening of the voice, enlargement of the larynx, increase in muscle mass, etc.
+- During puberty, the main role of free testosterone in males is to develop secondary sex characteristics like the formation of body hair, growth of facial hair, deepening of the voice, enlargement of the larynx, increase in muscle mass, etc.

-- It also controls the growth of testicles and increases sex drive.
+- It controls the growth of testicles and increases sex drive.

 - It is involved in the development of muscle mass and strength.
-It increases the production of growth hormones which further increase muscle build.
+It increases the production of growth hormones which further increase muscle mass.

 - It boosts total bone mass.
 That is why people with testosterone deficiency are prone to bone fractures.

-- It metabolizes body fat and helps people burn excessive fat cells fast.
+- It metabolises body fat and helps people burn excessive fat cells fast.

-The below table shows the optimal total testosterone, free testosterone, and SHBG bound testosterone levels in men.
+The table below shows the optimal total testosterone, free testosterone, and sex hormone binding globulin (SHBG) bound testosterone levels in men.

 Age | Total Testosterone (nmol/L) | Free Testosterone (nmol/L) | SHBG Bound Testosterone (nmol/L) |